 Developmental Disability Fund 108: Property tax to provide funding for the care and treatment of persons with a developmental disability.
-Rate limit .10% by referendum November, 2004, Illinois Compiled Statutes 55 ILCS 105/1.
+Rate limit is .10% by referendum passed November, 2004.
+Use is restricted by state statute [55 ILCS 105/1].

 Drug Courts Program Fund 685: Specialized probation program administered by the Mental Health Board with the goal of reducing the number of drug offenders who are incarcerated and who re-offend.
-Funding comes from a court-assessed fee.
+Funding comes from a court-assessed fee, which is sometimes supplemented by federal grant funds.
+Use is restricted by state statute [55 ILCS 5/5-1101(f)] and grant agreements.

-Early Childhood Fund 104: Federally funded education and development programs, commonly known as Head Start, for low-income pre-school children and their families.
+Early Childhood Fund 104: Federal and state grants for education and development programs, commonly known as Head Start, for low-income pre-school children and their families.
+Use is restricted by grant agreements.

-Election Assistance / Accessibility Grant Fund 628: Federal grants to improve voter accessibility at election poling sites, administered by the County Clerk.
+Election Assistance / Accessibility Grant Fund 628: Federal and state grants to improve voter accessibility at election poling sites, administered by the County Clerk.
+Use is restricted by grant agreements.

 Geographic Information System Fund 107: Fee collected by the County Recorder for the County Board to create and maintain a county-wide map through a geographic information system.
+Use is restricted by state statute [55 ILCS 5/3-5018].